guiherzog/vmsim/README.md

 npm start
 ```

-Note: The language of this project is portuguese.
+Note: The language of this project is in Portuguese.
 If you want it in English, feel free to open an issue or translate yourself.

+Check our Slideshow to get a better understanding of it: [Open on Google Slides]( https://docs.google.com/presentation/d/1RkHYf1MC1XA6na4kNTl1VE2YlssxpOwJ6jb7c9DQ7oo/pub?start=false&loop=false&delayms=3000)

-## This project was developed using Electron, Node.js, jQuery, Bootstrap & Others.
+#### This project was developed using Electron, Node.js, jQuery, Bootstrap & Others.
 Feel free to read their docs if you need any help.

 ## Electron Documentations
 - [electron.atom.io/docs](http://electron.atom.io/docs) - all of Electron's documentation